 The Catapulting Frogs game was the second-to-last stop in a long line of shops at the bottom of a dirt and hay covered hill.
 On my left, was a clearing with a small performance stage underneath a large old tree, where the audiences sat on bales of hay 10 rows deep.
 All day long, performers juggled clubs and knives and told bad Renaissance era jokes, and musical performers sang and played era appropriate songs with era appropriate instruments.
 “Hear ye, hear yeeeee!
 Dear Lords and Ladies, I’ve been coming to the Minnesota Renaissance Festival quite a lot lately!
 I volunteer here part-time as a Jouster.
 Dare I say… I am a, free-lancer?”
 Crickets from the audience.
 I watched these performers go through their acts.
 A LOT.
 Where, pretell, do you think I got this kick-ass sense of humor???
 Even the non-nerd among us may have found their performances entertaining.
 Really hard to say.
 I will admit to you though that during the downtime, I had also entirely mastered the Catapulting Frogs game.
 One might even have called me, “a marksman”.

 In training to become a classical musician, we are taught to “shape” the feeling of the composer’s phrases using these tools, and that each phrase is fully alive.
 We are the servant, communicating this love note written to the World, echoing through the annals of history.
 You, the singer.
 Your body is the instrument.
-The emotion of your day changes the sound of your voice as you offer it.
+The emotions of your day change the sound of your voice as you offer it.
 “Whyyyy did I go to bed so late last night”, I think as my throat slowly tightens up half-way through the performance.
-But steadfast we must remain and draw upon all the training and practice, reclaim our balance, open into a deep breath that electrifies the body, and continue on with painting the musical canvas.
+But we must remain steadfast and draw upon all the training and work in the practice room, reclaim our balance, open into a deep breath that electrifies our body, and continue on with painting the musical canvas.

 I never believe it when people say those words to me.
-Even if I am not personally able to accomplish it in the moment, my drive is always to take the music back into the lab and figure it out.
+Even if I am not personally able to accomplish something in the moment, my drive is always to take the music back into the practice room and figure it out.
 Reinvent it.
-Keep trying on new ideas until magic arrives.
+Keep trying on new ideas until Magic arrives.
 This is the grind of working at our Art and the way an artist develops a personal, “language” of interpretation and communication.
 A style all your own.
-It is one of the true responsibilities we hold as artists - to lead our audience through an emotional hero’s journey, through each part of our performance which evokes deep, real feelings.
-They don’t have to like all of what you’ve given them.
-Hell, they will probably enjoy your performance more overall if they don’t like everything you did, because of the depth of the journey you offered… if you stayed honest with them through it.
+It is one of the true responsibilities I believe we hold as artists - to lead our audience through an emotional hero’s journey through each part of our performance, which evokes deep real feelings.
+Your patrons don’t have to like all of what you’ve given them.
+Hell, they will probably enjoy your performance more overall if they don’t like everything you did, just because of the depth of the journey you offered them… if you actually stayed honest with them through it.
 Your strength and vulnerability, tugging war with each other under the microscope of their attention.
 Striking this inner balance as a singer while walking through the musical storm of a performance is where a lot of the Art resides for me.
 When I am at my best, it is a ballet more than a boxing match.
 The performance is not always what I want it to be.
 But I have found the audience truly loved my performances most often during the times I felt the messiest on stage.
 The times my singing felt trashy.
 When the voices inside my head wouldn’t leave me alone afterward.
-I came to realize this was because in those moments, I actually was being the most honest and vulnerable with them that I could be.
+I came to realize this was because in those moments, I was actually being the most honest and vulnerable with them that I could be.
 In life, as in performance, the baring of one’s soul is appreciated.
 Even craved.
-And if you are willing to be so open, in return the audience will bare their souls back to you.
-When the commitment of all involved holds this type of intention, the theatrical experiences can be absolute Magic for all.
+If you are willing to be so open, in return the audience will bare their souls back to you, and when the commitment of everyone present maintains this frequency, the theatrical experiences can be absolute Magic for all.

 In closing, I can only say that the current production practice of, “air brushing” the Art has yielded a modern musical product devoid of the root energetic forces of human life.
 The onslaught of this formulated robo music which gathers as much money as possible in as little production time necessary, is no longer serving us.
 Time is money they say.
 But, please be warned my friends, listening to music with these critical life forces artificially removed from them, creates an emptiness where something should be.
 The result is an energetic vacuum that pulls that very life force out of you instead to fill the void.
 Your blood is delicious…